grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 ### Options

-- **Size** route thickness, Fixed by default or Min and Max range of selected field
+- **Size** sets the route thickness.
+Fixed by default, or Min and Max range of selected field.
-- **Color** route color, Fixed by default or Standard Options color scheme on selected field
+- **Color** sets the route color.
+Fixed by default or Standard Options color scheme on selected field.
-- **Arrow** arrow styling to display along route, in order of data
+- **Arrow** sets the arrow styling to display along route, in order of data.
   - **None**
   - **Forward**
   - **Reverse**